-Before we learn how to do the Assumption Method, we will first need to know how to identify the kind of question that can be solved by it.
+Before we learn how to do the Assumption Method, let’s talk about how to identify the kind of questions that we can use it to solve.

 Examples of Assumption Method Questions

-Here are some examples of Primary 4, Primary 5 and Primary 6 Math problem sum questions that can be solved by using the Assumption Method.
+Here are some examples of Primary 3 to Primary 6 Math problem sum questions that we can solve with the Assumption Method:

 How do we identify questions that use the Assumption Method?

-- There will be 2 types of objects mentioned in the question and they have something in common.
+- 2 types of objects with something in common?

-- The total number of objects and the total number of the common property will be given.
+- the total number of objects and the total number of the common property?

-We have 15 cats and birds and a total of 42 legs.
-Since this is a Primary 4 Math problem, the P4 students are expected to be able to deduce that a cat has 4 legs and a bird has 2.
+We have 15 mosquitoes and pest busters and they have a total of 54 legs.
+Since this is a Primary 3 or 4 Math problem, the P4 students are expected to be able to deduce that a mosquito has 6 legs while a pest buster has 2.